ArlCIbe/CCMod2/JavaScript/expressions.md

     ```

   #### Type
-   - typeof - returns the type of a variable
+   - typeof - returns the type of a variable/expression `typeof "John" // Returns "string"`
    - instanceof - returns true if an object is an instance of an object type

   ### Other Assignment